fedecaccia/newton/README.md

 ## Main features

 * Explicit and implicit methods implemented to solve nonlinear residuals.
-PETSc functions implemented to solve linear systems in methods that build jacobian matrix of the system.
+Newton uses PETSc functions to solve linear systems in methods that build jacobian matrix of the system.

 * Efficient error handling.